Domain Track Title: Dairy Processing and Development (DPCU2240)

-- To acquaint students about the processes involved in the processing of raw milk with constructional details, operation and maintenance of dairy equipments.
+- To acquaint students about the processes involved in the processing of raw milk with constructional details, operation and maintenance of dairy equipment.

-- To impart a comprehensive knowledge on dairy starters for production of health beneficial fermented foods.
+- To impart a comprehensive knowledge on dairy starters for the production of health beneficial fermented foods.

 - To apprise students with the quality control and safety of milk and milk products.

 - Able to prepare standardized milk as well as able to handle and maintain equipment related to raw milk processing.

 - Implement improvement strategies on developing better dairy starters for the production of fermented foods with therapeutic properties.

 - Detect adulterants, preservatives and neutralizers in milk and milk products.

 - Milk Processing in Dairy Industry (1+2+0) (CUDP2240)

 - Dairy Starters in Fermented Milk Products (1+2+0) (CUDP2241)